jtatman/jtatman/README.md

 - 👀 I’m interested in python, java, go, data munging, cryptography, cryptocurrency, and dashboards
 - 🌱 I’m currently learning go, rust, javascript
 - 💞️ I’m looking to collaborate on python projects that need help
-- 📫 How to reach me? @tatmantech on twitter and slack @jimtron iirc
+- 📫 How to reach me? @tatmantech, on twitter and slack

 <!---
 jtatman/jtatman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.